 Review summary: Canon 1Ds Mark III vs Nikon D5

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Nikon D5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1Ds Mark III: